-One third of the workforce (33%) holds the green (operative) card and a fifth (22%) holds the blue (skilled NVQ/SVQ 2) card; and 17% holds a gold (supervisor/NVQ/SVQ 3) card.
+Around a third of the workforce (34%) holds the green (operative) card and another third (32%) holds the blue (skilled NVQ/SVQ 2) card; and 14% holds a gold (supervisor/NVQ/SVQ 3) card.
 Other cards are held by a much smaller proportion of the workforce.
-The proportion of workers reporting that they are not sure which card they hold has decreased significantly between 2007 and 2012.
-The distribution of CSCS card types is broadly in line with the UK distribution shown in the pie chart above.
+The distribution of CSCS card types is similar to the UK distribution shown in the pie chart above.